 With support from SJI, the Center for Elders and the Courts is addressing guardianship and conservatorship issues in the state courts through a multi-year response that targets four key goals: 1) Develop and maintain a partnership of key stakeholders; 2) Prioritize the protection and enhancement of individual rights; 3) Promote modernization and transparency in the guardianship process; and, 3) Enhance guardianship/conservatorship court processes and oversight.
 SJI has also provided direct support to the Minnesota Judiciary to develop an electronic conservatorship monitoring system, which is being replicated in other states.
-A parallel electronic guardianship reports and provide online access to guardians, which will improve compliance and reduce the burden of reporting.
+A parallel electronic guardianship monitoring system is also being developed to better enable state courts to monitor guardianship reports and provide online access to guardians, which will improve compliance and reduce the burden of reporting.
 The project focuses on how the state courts, in partnership with their justice system stakeholders, can fulfill the obligation of upholding the Constitution and protecting the individual rights of all citizens.